Giansimone-Coccia/Student_Performance_Analysis/README.md

   - 2: 'C' (2.5 <= GPA < 3.0)
   - 3: 'D' (2.0 <= GPA < 2.5)
   - 4: 'F' (GPA < 2.0)

+### Note
+The files classificazione_with_GPA, classificazione_noGPA, and classificazione_noGPA_noABS contain, respectively, the classification performed using all features, the classification without the GPA feature, and the classification without the GPA and Absences features.
+We believe that including the GPA feature in the classification process is not meaningful, as it represents a continuous value directly correlated with the GradeClass variable, which is the classification class.

+## Contributors
+Luca Bellante
+Giansimone Coccia
+Laura Ferretti